How to Use Social Proof to Increase Your Conversions (7 Ways)

 This is where expert social proof can drive home the point.

-Buyer decisions are complicated, but an expert opinion can push people over the line and convince them to make the purchase.
+Buyer decisions are complicated, but an expert opinion can push people over the line and convince them to purchase.

 Social proof doesn’t just speak to the quality of your products.
 It also speaks to the trustworthiness of your business as a whole.